dotnet/orleans/src/Documentation/Advanced-Concepts/Activation-Garbage-Collection.md

 **Scenarios:**

-1) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to DelayDeactivation(20 min), it will cause this activatin to not be collected for at least 20 min.
+1) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(20 min), it will cause this activation to not be collected for at least 20 min.

-2) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to DelayDeactivation(5 min), the activation will be collected after 10 min, if no extra calls were made.
+2) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(5 min), the activation will be collected after 10 min, if no extra calls were made.

-3) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to DelayDeactivation(5 min), and after 7 minutes there is another call on this grain, the activation will be collected after 17 min from time zero, if no extra calls were made.
+3) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(5 min), and after 7 minutes there is another call on this grain, the activation will be collected after 17 min from time zero, if no extra calls were made.

-4) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to DelayDeactivation(20 min), and after 7 minutes there is another call on this grain, the activation will be collected after 20 min from time zero, if no extra calls were made.
+4) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(20 min), and after 7 minutes there is another call on this grain, the activation will be collected after 20 min from time zero, if no extra calls were made.

 Note that `DelayDeactivation` does not 100% guarantee that the grain activation will not get deactivated before the specified period of time expires.
 There are certain failure cases that may cause 'premature' deactivation of grains.
+That means that `DelayDeactivation` **cannot not be used as a means to 'pin' a grain activation in memory forever or to a specific silo**. `DelayDeactivation` is merely an optimization mechanism that can help reduce the aggregate cost of a grain getting deactivated and reactivated over time, if that matters.
+In most cases there should be no need to use `DelayDeactivation` at all.

 ### Expediting Activation GC